MatAtBread/nodent/README.md

 Changelog
 ==========

+02Mar15: Update covers (http,map,events) to use Thenable API for ES5-invocations

 01Mar15: Implement test suite.
-Update README, move detailed implementation notes to [HowItWorks.md](./HowItWorks.ms)
+Update README, move detailed implementation notes to [HowItWorks.md](./HowItWorks.md)

 17Feb15: Optimize away any statements in a block after a `return` or `throw`